joshed-io/shims_and_shivs/one/01_slide.md

 to try new technologies...

 !SLIDE center bullets incremental
-##...just because you have to support users on old platforms.
+##...just because you have to support legacy platforms.
 # YOUR'E NOT ALONE

-!SLIDE center bullets incremental a few
+!SLIDE center bullets incremental
+DO use

+# these

 # philosophies

-## can help you
+## to help you

-structure the problem.
+structure the problem

 !SLIDE center bullets incremental you might know about